GenomicsAotearoa/introduction-to-shell/docs/04-redirection.md

     ```

-## File extensions
+!!! circle-info "File extensions"

     You might be confused about why we're naming our output file with a `.txt` extension.
 After all,
     it will be holding FASTQ formatted data that we're extracting from our FASTQ files.
 Won't it
     also be a FASTQ file?
 The answer is, yes - it will be a FASTQ file and it would make sense to
     name it with a `.fastq` extension.
 However, using a `.fastq` extension will lead us to problems
     when we move to using wildcards later in this episode.
 We'll point out where this becomes
     important.
 For now, it's good that you're thinking about file extensions!